 To eliminate at least some of the inevitable crossing-out, I recommend pencil for the bulk of your content.
 But, and this is important, it’s okay if you later need to add something hastily and only have a pen or sharpie.
 Don’t freak out.
 Just use what you have.

-Remember, a super messy calendar means you are using it and it is working.
+Remember, a super messy planner means you are using it and it is working.

 In any case, messy calendar vs. mom who forgets she’s chaperoning a field trip – you decide.